vjaykrsna/gemini-load-balancer/README.md

 # Ensure pm2 is installed globally (e.g., npm install -g pm2 or bun install -g pm2)

 # Start the application using pm2 with bun
-pm2 start bun --name gemini-load-balancer -- run start
+pm2 start bun --name gemini-load-balancer -- start

 # OR Start the application using pm2 with npm
 # pm2 start npm --name gemini-load-balancer -- run start